-Infertility Overview of Infertility Infertility is usually defined as inability of a couple to conceive after 1 year of unprotected intercourse.
-Infertility is defined as a disease by the World Health Organization (WHO).
-Frequent... read more has many possible causes other than hypogonadism.
+Infertility Overview of Infertility Infertility is usually defined as the inability to conceive after 1 year of regular, unprotected sexual intercourse.
+Infertility is defined as a disease by the World Health Organization (WHO)... read more has many possible causes other than hypogonadism.
 Infertility due to primary hypogonadism (elevated FSH) does not respond to hormonal therapy.
 Men with primary hypogonadism occasionally have a few intratesticular sperm that can be harvested with various microsurgical techniques and used to fertilize an egg by assisted reproductive technique (eg, intracytoplasmic sperm injection Intracytoplasmic sperm injection (ICSI) Assisted reproductive techniques (ARTs) involve manipulation of sperm and ova or embryos in vitro with the goal of producing a pregnancy.
-ARTs may result in multifetal pregnancy, but risk is... read more ).
+For assisted reproductive techniques, oocytes and sperm... read more ).

 Infertility due to secondary hypogonadism usually responds to gonadotropin replacement therapy.
 Other symptoms of secondary hypogonadism also respond well to testosterone replacement therapy.
 If secondary hypogonadism results from pituitary disease, gonadotropin replacement therapy usually is successful.
 Therapy begins with replacement of luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 Luteinizing hormone replacement is initiated using human chorionic gonadotropin (hCG) at doses of 1500 IU subcutaneous 3 times a week.
 FSH replacement, which is expensive, uses human menotropic gonadotropin or human recombinant FSH, at doses of 150 IU 3 times a week.
 Doses may be adjusted based on the results of periodic testing with semen analysis and levels of serum FSH, LH, and testosterone.
 Once an adequate sperm count is achieved, FSH can be stopped and hCG monotherapy continued.

-Most men who have secondary hypogonadism due to a hypothalamic defect (eg, idiopathic hypogonadotropic hypogonadism, Kallmann syndrome Selective Pituitary Hormone Deficiencies Selective deficiencies of pituitary hormones may represent an early stage in the development of more generalized hypopituitarism.
-Patients must be observed for signs of other pituitary hormone... read more ) become fertile with treatment despite sperm counts that are low (eg, < 5 million/mL).
+Most men who have secondary hypogonadism due to a hypothalamic defect (eg, idiopathic hypogonadotropic hypogonadism, Kallmann syndrome Selective Pituitary Hormone Deficiencies ) become fertile with treatment despite sperm counts that are low (eg, < 5 million/mL).
 When LH and FSH treatment is ineffective, pulsatile gonadotropin-releasing hormone replacement therapy (every 2 hours subcutaneous by a programmable minipump), although less readily available, might be more effective.
 Most (80 to 90%) of men respond successfully to these regimens.

 Levels of FSH and LH help differentiate between primary hypogonadism (high levels) and secondary hypogonadism (low or borderline normal levels).